mckenzielee/Qi-Docs/docs/Qi_Types.rst

 SdsTypes are immutable; after an SdsType is referenced by an SdsStream or an SdsView, it cannot be changed.
 An SdsType can be deleted only if no SdsStreams or SdsViews reference it.

-SdsType management using the .NET Sds Client Libraries is performed through the ``ISdsMetadataService``.
+SdsType management using the .NET SDS Client Libraries is performed through the ``ISdsMetadataService``.
 You can create the ISdsMetadataService using one of the ``SdsService.GetMetadataService()`` factory methods.

 Only SdsTypes used to define SdsStreams need to be added to the Sequential data store.
-SdsTypes that define Properties or base types are contained within the parent SdsType and do not need to be added to Sds independently.
+SdsTypes that define Properties or base types are contained within the parent SdsType and do not need to be added to SDS independently.

 The .NET libraries provide SdsTypeBuilder to help build SdsTypes from .NET types.
 SdsTypeBuilder is discussed in greater detail below.

 The following table shows the required and optional SdsType fields.
-Fields that are not included are reserved for internal Sds use.
+Fields that are not included are reserved for internal SDS use.

 +-------------------+-------------------------+-------------+-------------------------------------+